pbiron/shc-add-env/README.md

 ## Other Notes

 I was inspired to write this plugin when I saw the [Blue Admin Bar](https://wordpress.org/plugins/blue-admin-bar/) plugin.
-I thought that was a great idea, but having the background-color of the entire Admin Bar be different was a bit jarring.
+I thought that was a great idea, but having the background-color of the entire Admin Bar be different was a bit jarring, so I created this plugin.

-## Donate
+## Buy me a beer

-If you link this plugin, please support it's continued development by [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Z6D97FA595WSU)
+If you like this plugin, please support it's continued development by [buying me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Z6D97FA595WSU).